-On 20th October 2022, the SEC issued a directive for all market operators that collective investment schemes should be valued in line with IFRS-9 using Fair Value Through Other Comprehensive Income for the securities of these CIS to reflect their current market value.
-The directive was necessitated by SEC's desire to protect the market due to high interest rate environment with its negative effect on bond prices.
+On 20th October 2022, the SEC issued a directive for all collective investment schemes to be valued in line with IFRS-9 using Fair Value Through Other Comprehensive Income for the securities of these CIS to reflect their current market value.
+The directive was necessitated by the SEC's desire to protect the market due to the high interest rate environment with its negative effect on bond prices.